Being Dad has nothing to do with fathering a child.

 Discerning Being a Dad

-I think that in order to understand what it means to be a Dad, we first need to know what it means to be a Family.
+To understand what it means to be a Dad, we first need to know what it means to be a Family.
 A Family at its basics is a Man and a Woman who become a Husband and a Wife.
 That Husband and Wife are a Family.

-The Family is forever, because the Husband and Wife are only Husband and Wife if they have received each other in Holy Matrimony, and Matrimony is only Holy if it is a lifelong covenant.
+The Family is life-long, because the Husband and Wife are only Husband and Wife if they have received each other in Holy Matrimony, and Matrimony is only Holy if it is a lifelong covenant.

 Consequently, the Family cannot be split apart.
-We learned about that in the Husband section: What God has joined together let no man put asunder – not even the woman or man who are the Wife and Husband.
+We learned about that in the Husband section: What God has joined together let no man put asunder – not even the Woman or Man who are the Wife and Husband.
 Since God has joined the Husband and Wife, and they are a Family, the Family cannot be split apart.

 A Man becomes a Husband and then becomes a Dad.
 There is no other way to create Families than for him to first BE a Man of God, then BE a Husband to his Wife and a Dad for his children.
 In that order.

 Because a Family is for life, being a Dad is for life.
-Being a Dad matters every second of a Man’s life after he has discerned that he is called to be a Husband.
+Being a Dad matters every second of a Husband’s life after he has discerned that he is called to be a Husband.

 So, a Man cannot discern he is to be a Husband until he has fully discerned the depth and meaning of what it is to be a Dad.

 In today’s climate, that tends to disqualify a lot of current and would-be “dads.”
 But only if they have given up.
 Fortunately, the vocation of Dad can be aspired to and achieved even after great failure.
-One must return to the core vocation of being a Man, rescinding and repudiating his previous ways and walking the path of Marriage guided by the Twelve Righteous Virtues and his newfound Moral Clarity in concert with performing the Matrimonial Sacrifices relative to his Aptitude for Marriage and Aptitude for Being a Dad.
+One must return to the core vocation of BEING a Man, rescinding and repudiating his previous ways and walking the path of Marriage guided by the Twelve Righteous Virtues and his newfound Moral Clarity in concert with making the Matrimonial Sacrifices relative to his Aptitude for Marriage and Aptitude for Being a Dad.

 Doing fatherhood vs. Being Dad